sharathbio123/InsightQ_Lite/README.md

 - If the backend reports `pipeline not built`, run `Build RAG Index` before asking questions.
 - If the frontend cannot reach the backend, check `REACT_APP_API_BASE` or use `docker compose up`.

-## Clean GitHub upload
-This repository is prepared for GitHub by keeping the core application files and documenting the build/run flow clearly.
-The `documents/` folder is the active storage path, and local PDF files are excluded from Git history.

 =======